rainopik/eubdhack-megatrend/README.md

 * esco_oc_key - ESCO occupation code .
 * preflabel_en - Preferred occupation label in English.
-* ox_max_prob - Max. probability of automation for this occupation.
+* ox_max_prob - Probability of automation for this occupation.
-* ox_avg_prob - Mean probability of automation for this occupation.
 * all_jv - total number of vacancies for this occupation.
 * at_jv - number of vacancies in Austria (AT).
 * at_be - number of vacancies in Belgium (BE).